gabrielepompa88/IT-For-Business-And-Finance-2019-20/How-to-work-this-class.md

 2. Work on the Notebook `Introduction_II___WITH_MY_NOTES.ipynb` or any other Notebook or file in `/IT-For-Business-And-Finance-2019-20` folder using the Jupyter Notebook App or the Spyder App of the Anaconda Navigator, but

 - **REMEMBER**: any file that you modify in the folder `/IT-For-Business-And-Finance-2019-20` that is not in `/IT-For-Business-And-Finance-2019-20/Personal_Notes` sub-folder will be over-written by the `git-reset` command.
-Therefore if you want to study on a Notebook/file and make changes/notes/experiments on it, just **copy-n-paste the file into /Personal_Notes**.
+Therefore, if you want to study on a Notebook/file and make changes/notes/experiments to it, just **copy-n-paste the file into /Personal_Notes folder**.
+Also, if you want to create new files (Notebooks, script, data, whatever) and want to be sure it won't be touched.. then **create any new personal file into /Personal_Notes folder**.